cardfaux/WebPackBabel/README.md

 #### for polyfills add npm install --save core-js regenerator-runtime and add it to .babelrc

 #### add scss with sass-loader node-sass

+#### Cache Busting, Everytime Files Change Dont Use The Cache with contentHash HtmlWebPackPlugin

+#### add clean-webpack-plugin to the webpack prod config